JaidynBelbin/mindhive/README.md

 # mindhive
 Application for the MindHive Podcasting Network

-A bunch of progress has been made since last writing this Readme.
-Google Login is now integrated, and the bucket where the files are stored can be successfully accessed and each Object's key (ie. File name) printed out.

-Next steps are working out the UI.

-Feel free to pitch in and help!

-Jaidyn
+Downloading, saving, updating, formatting and sorting the podcast titles is now integrated and tested.
+Next steps are playing the actual media.
+It will be minimalistic until I come to a way that works, and then I will fancy it up.